Christian Bethancourt Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks first in MLB with a collective 10.5 strikeouts per nine innings.
+- The 10.5 strikeouts per nine innings compiled by the White Sox pitching staff paces MLB.

-- The White Sox's 5.61 team ERA ranks 29th among all league pitching staffs.
+- The White Sox have a 5.48 team ERA that ranks 28th among all MLB pitching staffs.

-- The righty's most recent time out came on Sunday against the Baltimore Orioles, when he went six innings, surrendering two earned runs while giving up six hits.
+- The right-hander last appeared on Tuesday against the Philadelphia Phillies, when he went six scoreless innings without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.